CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 ## Features

+### Stream Compaction

+While not used, included with the code are methods for stream compaction using shared memory modified from a previous project, tested and confirmed to function when correctly used with the pathtracer.
+Instead, the thrust implementation is used for speed.
+Stream compaction resorts an array such that non-zero elements (in this case un-terminated ray paths) are at the beginning, and returns the number of these elements.
+This allows us to reduce the number of paths to check for intersections and the number of paths to shade.

 ### Depth-of Field

 ![Depth of Field](img/big_DOF.2018-09-30_02-33-09z.770samp.png)

-Depth of field is the effect in which objects further away from the point where the eye is focused become blurry, less well-defined, than those closer to the focal point.
+Depth of field (DOF) is the effect in which objects further away from the point where the eye is focused become blurry, less well-defined, than those closer to the focal point.
 This is done by jittering the cast rays' origins in an "aperture" radius and recalculating the direction toward the originally aimed focal point.
 This method causes greater distortion of the ray from the target point the further it is from the focal point.
 To customize depth-of-field effects there are two main variables: the focal length and aperture radius.
 Currently the focal length, which determines the focal point of each ray, is determined in code as the difference between the camera position and "Look-At" point, while the aperture radius is defined as a constant (located in path_helpers.h).
 Increasing or decreasing the focal length moves the curved "focal plane" while changing the aperture size affects the range of jitter, making the image more or less blurry outside of the focal plane.
-Due to the nature of this feature, it cannot be properly implemented while caching the first bounce.
+Due to the nature of this feature, it cannot be properly implemented while caching the first bounce (described in next section).
 This feature adds a little more overhead in generating new rays from the camera at the begining of each iteration by adding more instructions per thread and memory access.
 This feature is toggleable from a defined boolean in path_helpers.h.
 This would be quite inefficent even for this seemingly small task versus parallel implementations.
 Since the code itself is short, very few more GPU optimizations can be imagined, but perhaps speeding up memory access such as through using shared memory would be useful.
 In a hypothetical CPU implementation, the instructions would essentially be the same, but done sequentially in a loop.
 This means the cpu would need to generate 2 times the number of pixels random numbers, in sequence, and apply a pair of them to ach ray and recalculate the direction.

+#### First-Bounce Caching

+First-Bounce caching is the storage of the first set of intersections between the rays from the camera and the scene.
+Instead of recalculating the first bounce every iteration, we copy the values from the first iterteration into memory and reload it at the beginning of each iteration afterwards.
+The DOF effect requires randomization of the initial ray, therefore it is not compatible with this caching method, as it would only randomize the first cast and leave the image distorted.
+This method has little overhead, only requiring a memory copy after the first intersection test, and then replaces subsequent first intersection tests with a memory copy, which should greatly reduce the computation time in the first bounce of each iteration.
+Since there is some randomized factors involved in shading and bouncing the rays, we can't store the path itself after the first bounce (which would further save on computation).

 ### Materials

 #### Diffuse